Leveraging your Office 365 subscription for your VDI deployment

 While most companies are being highly supportive of having employees work from home and in spite of the numerous posts about how people can work from home without missing a beat, IT administrators know the start reality – WFH is a challenge.

-Also, reachability to these end user devices for patching, security updates, new software deployment, etc. are all challenges.
+Also, reachability to these end-user devices for patching, security updates, new software deployment, etc. is all challenges.
 Traditional mass deployment methods like SCCM, AD GPO, etc. don’t work when employees aren’t on the corporate network.

 An Endpoint In the Cloud?